piers-sinclair/pierssinclair.github.io/_posts/2021-08-18-Localisation-part-1-the-front-end.md

 npm install react-i18next i18next i18next-browser-languagedetector --save
 ```

-I also recommend you update typescript to the latest version since I had some troubles with an older version of typescript
+I also recommend you update TypeScript to the latest version since I had some troubles with an older version of typescript

 ```javascript
 npm install typescript@latest